==> Sickness and body systems need to be seen together: Understanding sickness is a prerequisite for treatment!

 In the prior MYGERMANSHEPHERD PERIODICAL Stress-free vet visits we learned that stress impairs all 12 body systems:

-"Why do the average conventional western physicians still not understand what eastern physicians built their medical model around, over 3,000 years ago?"
+In fact, this Periodical makes the interactions between the various body systems so evident and the understanding of medicine so easy (hopefully) that by the end of this Periodical you may be wondering: "Why do the average conventional western physicians still not understand what eastern physicians built their medical model around, over 3000 years ago?" - Namely:

-Note that there is a HUGE difference between having read this just now, and consciously thinking about it and changing your routine as medical consumer by the time you reach the comment box at the end of this Periodical.
+Note that there is a HUGE difference between having read this just now, and consciously thinking about it and changing your habit as medical consumer by the time you reach the comment box at the end of this Periodical.

 Once you have truly taken in the information from

 - How to find the right veterinarian (the Periodical before last)

 - Stress-free vet visits (prior Periodical) and

 - How Sickness Interacts with Body Systems (this Periodical)

 Or shorter, we can say, once you understand the Foundation of Health and you agree with the Purpose of Treatment, you will insist to pay for CURE, instead that they make you pay for ever more rounds of palliation or suppression of some symptoms!

 Find out more: Click to save vet cost, training cost, and your nerves!